Stefan Zrinzo Azzopardi: Politics

 As Minister for Public Works and Planning, Zrinzo Azzopardi held wide consultations on reforming the construction sector leading to the introduction of the first ever legislation on the licensing of construction contractors in Malta and Gozo.
 The reforms included also more powers to the Building & Constructions Authority with particular emphasis on the protection of third parties in construction sites.
 Following stakeholders consultations, Zrinzo Azzopardi also launched a White Paper on reforming the Occupational Health & Safety Authority (OHSA) following which a draft law was moved to Parliament and eventually approved.
 Zrinzo Azzopardi was also responsible for preparing legislation to update the Condominium Act and the creation of the Agency responsible for the registration of Property Agents.
 As Minister also responsible for Planning, Zrinzo Azzopardi oversaw the final stages of the compilation of the SPED Report.

 In January 2024, Dr Zrinzo Azzopardi was appointed Minister for Lands and the Implementation of the Electoral Programme.
 In this role, he oversaw three major entities: the Lands Authority, the Land Registry, and the Joint Office.
 He introduced schemes that facilitated the transfer of public land to local councils and NGOs.
 He also initiated a national reform in the field of land registration that will lead to the entire Maltese and Gozitan territory being a compulsory registration area by 2035.

 Since May 2025, Dr Stefan Zrinzo Azzopardi has been appointed Minister for European Funds and the Implementation of the Electoral Programme, where he has been re-assigned by Prime Minister Robert Abela to lead the portfolio of European funds for Malta.
 In this position, he also continues to lead the coordination and implementation of the electoral programme, to ensure that the proposals are effectively implemented in accordance with the Government’s vision.

+Prior to the May 2026 General Election, Dr Zrinzo Azzopardi announced that he would not be contesting the election and would return to his legal profession following the election.